caseyg/awesome/TOPICS.md

 *   [psobot/keynote-parser](https://github.com/psobot/keynote-parser) - A packer/unpacker for Apple Keynote presentation files.

-## cross-platform

-*   [spyglass-search/spyglass](https://github.com/spyglass-search/spyglass) - A personal search engine:  Create a searchable library from your personal documents, interests, and more!

-*   [requarks/wiki](https://github.com/requarks/wiki) - Wiki.js | A modern and powerful wiki app built on Node.js

-*   [hbons/SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
-Linux, macOS, and Windows

 ## tauri-app

 *   [spyglass-search/spyglass](https://github.com/spyglass-search/spyglass) - A personal search engine:  Create a searchable library from your personal documents, interests, and more!